EliseoOchoa/EliseoOchoa.github.io/index.md

 # Eliseo Ochoa's Portfolio

-Hello, I am a computer science major at CSUF and I plan on graduating in 2028
+Hello, I am a computer engineering major at CSUF and I plan on graduating in 2028

 ## Favorite CPSC 120L Labs